TypeStrong/dts-bundle/README.md

 	// enable verbose mode, prints detailed info about all references and includes/excludes
 	// - default: false
 	verbose: false,
+    // emit although included files not found.
+See "Files not found" section.
+    // - default: false
+    emitOnIncludedFileNotFound: false;
+    // emit although no included files not found.
+See "Files not found" section.
+    // - default: false
+    emitOnNoIncludedFileNotFound: false;
 };

 // require module